GLOBAL MARKETS-Stocks gain on merger activity, dollar rises

 * Dollar broadly higher as Fed seen raising rates this year

-* Oil slips as traders await Iran nuclear talks (Adds close of European stock, bond markets)
+* Oil slips as traders await Iran nuclear talks (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash